This section describes the SQL-compliant conditional expressions available in LightDB.

 is null depends on the source of the data.

-lightdb@test=# select pg_typeof(nvl(null, 1)), nvl(null, 1); pg_typeof | nvl -----------+----- numeric | 1 (1 row)
+lightdb@test=# select pg_typeof(nvl(null, 1)), nvl(null, 1); pg_typeof | nvl -----------+----- text | 1 (1 row)

-In the following example, because the null field is int type in the database, So the function returns a numric type
+In the following example, because the null field is int type in the database, So the function returns a numric type.

 create table test_nvl (id int, func varchar(20)); insert into test_nvl values (null, 'nvl'); lightdb@test=# select pg_typeof(nvl(id, 1)), nvl(id, 1) from test_nvl; pg_typeof | nvl -----------+----- numeric | 1 (1 row)